Skip to main content

 IFNA

-Returns the value you specify if the formula returns null; otherwise returns the result of the formula.
+Returns the specified value if the formula returns null; otherwise returns the result of the formula.

 syntax: IFNA(value, default_value)